nebulab/playbook/sviluppo/design.md

 ### Grids

-- [Gridulator](http://gridulator.com/): Calculates and generates the dimension and the space between the columns of a grid.
+- [Gridulator](http://gridulator.com/): Calculates the size and space between the columns of a grid.

 ### Icons

-- [Font Awesome](http://fortawesome.github.io/Font-Awesome/): An immense collection of icons to be used via CSS.
+- [Font Awesome](http://fortawesome.github.io/Font-Awesome/): An immense collection of icons.

 ### Templates

-- [MockUPhone](http://mockuphone.com): A collection of mock-ups of mobile devices.
+- [MockUPhone](http://mockuphone.com): A collection of mobile device mock-up templates.

 ### Responsive design

-- [Screen Sizes](http://screensiz.es/): Help find the dimensions of the best-known devices and
+- [Screen Sizes](http://screensiz.es/): Helps find the dimensions of the best-known devices and
-  monitors on the market.
+  screens on the market.
 - [Responsinator](http://www.responsinator.com): Shows how a responsive site is displayed on the most popular devices.

 ### Textures and patterns